 You will be left with a space that you have to measure.
 Measure that gap and use your table saw to cut a wood piece of the same width.
 Nail that board in place.

-Finally measure the length of the inside edge, mark it, and make a 60 degree cut with your mitre saw.
+Finally measure the length of the inside edge, mark it, and make a cut at 60 degrees with your saw.
 Do this three times to make a top triangle.

-Nail that top triangle in place and you are done!
+Nail that top triangle in place and you are done your triangle pallet planters!

-When they are all built fill them with soil and plants and admire them on the deck :)
+When they are all built fill them with soil and plants and admire your new triangle planter on the deck :)